Looking at skyline of NYC

 New York City School Field Trip - Top Attractions and Things to Do

 On a list of places in the U.S. to go on a school field trip, New York City probably occupies the top spot.
-With its mix of historic sites, educational institutions, and modern attractions, New York City is a prime destination for school trips of all genres.
-If you're planning a school trip to the Big Apple and looking for ideas, check out our favorite field trip options:
+With its mix of historic sites, educational institutions, and modern attractions, New York City is a prime destination for school trips.
+If you're planning a field trip to the Big Apple and looking for ideas, check out our favorite options:

 • Hop-on Hop-off Big Bus New York Tour